Specialty and Partner Camp FAQs

 What will my campers eat on the trips?

-While on trip, we take pride in the food and the campers and staff have the opportunity.
+While on trip, we take pride in the food and the campers and staff have the opportunity to cook in the outdoors.
 The campers are responsible for helping to prepare and clean up from every meal on the trip.
 Meals often become a focal point of the trips and lead to some of the best conversations and memories.

 What if my camper takes medication?